 - How do I submit my work to you?
 PDF?
 Word?
 Printout?

 - Do you offer discounts if I become a coaching client?

 How do I know I am ready for a manuscript critique?

 I need something substantive to review.
 This could be a fleshed-out concept, a draft of a complete manuscript, or several well-developed chapters along with a detailed outline.
 No loose notes or vague descriptions of your work.
 You also need to be ready to listen to constructive feedback.
 Constructive is the operative word here.
 My role is to facilitate the development of you and your work.

 Do you review fiction and nonfiction?

-At this time, I review only nonfiction works, be they books, articles, blogs, etc..
-Fiction, poetry, plays, etc., are beyond my area of expertise, and I don’t want to do you a disservice.
+I review nonfiction works, be they books, articles, websites, blogs, etc. I also review some fiction, depending on the type of book.
+Poetry, plays and screenplays are beyond my area of expertise, and I don’t want to do you a disservice.
 However, I do work with writers of all genres on a coaching basis.

 How do you provide feedback?